Francisco Mejía Player Props: Rays vs. Royals

 - The Royals have the 28th-ranked team ERA across all league pitching staffs (5.22).

-- Royals pitchers combine to rank 18th in baseball in home runs given up (106 total, 1.2 per game).
+- Royals pitchers combine to rank 20th in baseball in home runs allowed (109 total, 1.2 per game).

-- The Royals will look to Marsh (0-2) in his third start of the season.

-- His last time out came on Wednesday, July 5 against the Minnesota Twins, when the righty tossed five innings, surrendering two earned runs while giving up three hits.
+- The right-hander's last time out was on Thursday, July 6 against the Cleveland Guardians, when he threw five innings, surrendering one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.